chrisnumber49/React-Chat-App/README.md

 # React Chat App

-An chat services application built with React, JavaScript, CSS and a free serverless chat API Chat Engine.
+A chat services application built with React, JavaScript, CSS and a free serverless chat API Chat Engine.

 This application is deployed on: https://react-chat-app-chris49.netlify.app/